kmturbulenz/exprtk/exprtk/readme.txt

   1. Assignment:       :=
   2. Assign operation: +=, -=, *=, /= , %=

+   const std::string expression_str = "x += x + 123.456";

+   symbol_table_t immutable_symbol_table
+      (symbol_table_t::symtab_mutability_type::e_immutable);

+   T x = 0.0;

+   immutable_symbol_table.add_variable("x" , x);

+   expression_t expression;
+   expression.register_symbol_table(immutable_symbol_table);

+   parser_t parser;

+   parser.compile(expression_str, expression);
+      // Compile error because of assignment to variable x

+In the above example, variable x is registered to an immutable  symbol table,  making it  an immutable  variable within  the context  of any expressions that  reference it.
+The expression  string being compiled uses the addition assignment operator  which will modify the value  of variable x.
+The compilation  process detects  this semantic violation and proceeds to halt compilation and return the appropriate error.

-The  main reason  for this  functionality is  that, one  may want  the immutability properties that come with constness of a variable such as scalars, vectors  and strings,  but not  necessarily the  accompanying compile time  const-folding optimisations,  that would  result in  the value of  the variables  being retrieved  only once  at compile  time, causing  external updates  to the  variables to  not be  part of  the expression evaluation.
+One of the main reasons for  this functionality is that, one may  want the immutability  properties that  come with  constness of  a variable such  as  scalars,  vectors  and  strings,  but  not  necessarily  the accompanying  compile  time  const-folding  optimisations,  that would result in  the value  of the  variables being  retrieved only  once at compile time, causing external updates to the variables to not be part of the expression evaluation.

    symbol_table_t immutable_symbol_table
       (symbol_table_t::symtab_mutability_type::e_immutable);